Zunaeed-Imran/Ubuntu_command/README.md

 - `git fetch`
 - this command will fix this.
 - `git branch` we can check branch by using this command.

+15. Search command for VS-code
+- `ctrl+p` for file search in vs-code.
+- `ctrl+f` for word search in vs code.